Education in Saskatchewan: Primary and secondary education

 Schools providing primary education are more often referred to as elementary schools or grade schools.
 Primary and secondary education under the header of K-12 education (K is for kindergarten, 12 is for grade 12).
 A system of grades is used to describe the various stages of education.
 Grades are generally known by cardinal number, e.g., grade 12.

 Typically, primary education is provided in schools, where the child will stay in steadily advancing classes until they complete it and move on to secondary schooling.
 Children are usually placed in classes with one teacher who will be primarily responsible for their education and welfare for that year.
 This teacher may be assisted to varying degrees by specialist teachers in certain subject areas, often music or physical education.
 The continuity with a single teacher and the opportunity to build up a close relationship with the class is a notable feature of the primary education system.
 Pursuant to The Education Act, school attendance is compulsory for children between the ages of 7 and 16 years.
-In addition, schooling is provided to anyone between the ages of 6 to 21 years.
+In addition, schooling is provided to anyone between the ages of 6 and 21 years.
 Both primary and secondary education are free.